 My main writing project is an academic book on the history of pregnancy testing in Britain.
 The first in-depth account for any period or country, it will show how the market for this now ubiquitous retail product was sustained less by medicalisation or the managerial state than by the entrepreneurial testers and diagnostic consumers who helped create and maintain demand.
 Beyond pregnancy testing, I have published on the history of population control and contraceptive technologies and have a strong research interest in the history of reproduction on film and television.

-Justin Pearce is conducting research on the roots and the character of political legitimacy in contemporary southern Africa, using a comparative case study of Angola and Mozambique.
-His current research is supported by a Leverhulme Early Career Fellow in the Department of Politics and International Studies, part funded by the Newton Trust.
-Dr Pearce’s broader research interests include the politics and history of Lusophone Africa and of southern Africa, with a thematic interest in civil conflict, peace making, the continuities between wartime and peacetime politics, and the politics of memory and memorialisation.
-His approach to research puts a strong priority on gathering interviews in order to examine popular as well as elite discourses on power and identity.
-Justin Pearce worked as a journalist in southern Africa before commencing his DPhil at Oxford, which is on political mobilisation and political identity in the Angolan Civil War.
+Justin Pearce is conducting research on the current civil strife in Mozambique, part of a project on political legitimacy in contemporary southern Africa with a focus on Angola and Mozambique.
+His research is supported by a Leverhulme Early Career Fellowship in the Department of Politics and International Studies, part funded by the Newton Trust.
+Dr Pearce’s research interests include the politics and history of Lusophone Africa and of southern Africa, with a thematic interest in civil conflict, peace making, the continuities between wartime and peacetime politics, and the politics of memory and memorialisation.
+Justin Pearce worked as a journalist in southern Africa before commencing his DPhil at Oxford.
+His book, Political Identity and Conflict in Central Angola 1975-2002, was published by Cambridge University Press in 2015.

 All cellular organism have to face several biological perturbations and environmental changes during their lifespan.
 These require an adaptation of the chemical environment of the cell, the metabolic network.
 Human cells for instance undergo a series of metabolic reconfigurations when the develop, age, or when cells transform into a tumor.
 We study how the dynamic adaptation of this cellular network is controlled, and work on the identifications of its molecular regulators.